The Complete Guide To Condom Materials

 Polyisoprene

 Polyisoprene is an another alternative for those who have a latex allergy.
 While polyisoprene is chemically very similar to latex, it doesn't contain the proteins that cause allergic reactions.
 They tend to run a little cheaper than polyurethane, but they are a little thicker than polyurethane.
 Most people can’t even notice because polyisoprene condoms are also softer, stretchier, and feel less like rubber and more like natural materials.
-Lifestyles Condoms produces a wonderful, completely latex-free polyisoprene condom called Skyn.
+Lifestyles Condoms produces a wonderful, completely latex-free polyisoprene condom called SKYN.

 Lambskin